shilpakarumanchi/Avada-e-commerce/README.md

 ![image](https://github.com/user-attachments/assets/7f3d3eab-1507-4b27-92cf-bb0167f6e33f)

-- Overall, customers not in loyalty program made sales revenue of $17M, that is 61% higher than customers in loyalty progam with sales revenue of $11M.
+- Overall, customers who are not part of the loyalty program generated $17M in sales revenue, which is 61% higher than the $11M in sales revenue from loyalty program members.
-- However this trend is not consistent with yearly breakdown.
-In 2019 and 2020 customers in loyalty program contributed to 11% and 29% of the sales revenue.
-This trend has reversed in 2021 and 2022 with 53% and 55% of sales revenue from the customers in loyalty program.
+- However, this trend doesn't hold when broken down by year.
+In 2019 and 2020, loyalty program customers contributed 11% and 29% of the sales revenue, respectively.
+This trend reversed in 2021 and 2022, with loyalty program customers accounting for 53% and 55% of the sales revenue.
-- In addition, the AOV is gradually increasing over the years for customers in loyalty program, and in 2022 the AOV of loyalty program customers ($245) is higher than the AOV of customers not in loyalty program ($214).
+- Additionally, the Average Order Value (AOV) for loyalty program customers has been steadily increasing over the years.
+By 2022, the AOV for loyalty program members ($245) surpassed that of non-loyalty program customers ($214).

 ## Refunds
 ![Screenshot 2025-02-19 124221](https://github.com/user-attachments/assets/fd33f78a-f8d0-4686-a7f2-2e1a11815d82)